Home HealthTopics Health Centers Reference Library Search NetWellnessSearch Advanced

 Blood Pressure

-Determines if medication is needed to control blood pressure and reduce risks of high blood pressure to the heart, eyes, kidneys, and nerves Less than 130/80mmHG Every doctor visit
+Shows if you need medicine to control blood pressure and lower the risks that high blood pressure has on your heart, eyes, kidneys, and nerves

 Referral for a Comprehensive Dilated Eye Exam